Best Coffee Pods of 2021

 If you're tired of watching your waste bin stack up with empty pods, the Fill N Save Reusable K Cup is a great reusable option that won't immediately end up in the landfill.
 In all the cups we made with this, the result was comparable in taste to a conventional coffee pot.
 This pod offers the convenience that Keurigs are known for but with limitless options of what coffee you want to drink.

 Made entirely of metal, the pod is easy to clean and appears quite durable.
 One downside is that the metal filter lets some sediment slip through and end up in your cup.
 The cup will also need to be washed thoroughly between uses since stainless steel can hold on to coffee oils that will impart flavor onto your next brew.
-This is an ideal option for those worried about generating more trash or who want to use coffee not sold in pod form.
+This is an ideal option for those worried about generating more trash or using coffee not sold in pod form.